 As the most expensive cities saw a decline in rent prices and more affordable cities saw an increase in rent prices, there has been a small degree of convergence among the cities' average rent prices.
 Before the pandemic, a 2-bedroom apartment in San Francisco has a median cost $3,146, 3.4 times a 2-bedroom in Boise at a median of $929.
 As of January 2021, the San Francisco apartment is $2,294, 2.2 times that of the Boise 2-bedroom, which is now $1,024.

 Rent prices vary greatly by state and by city.
 Some of the most expensive cities to rent in the United States are New York City, San Francisco, Los Angeles, Washington D.C., and Boston.
 These are the most expensive cities per square foot, so higher rent prices do not equate to more space.

-The states that have the lowest rent prices have the lowest overall costs of living in the United States in general; however, median household incomes also tend to be lower.
-For example, the median household income is $44,291 in West Virginia, $56,499 in South Dakota, and $45,746 in Arkansas.
-While rent might be about half that of the states with the highest rent, the income can about half as well.
+The states with the lowest rent prices have the lowest overall costs of living in the United States in general; however, median household incomes also tend to be lower.
+For example, the median household income is $46,711 in West Virginia, the second-lowest median household income in the U.S.